miniBill/witch-awakening/DLCs/Core/Quests.md

 + They can leap hundreds of meters in height and distance
 + Their movements in straight lines are a blur.
 + Luckily for you, their violence is primarily concentrated on each other -- A war of succession seems to be going on.
-+ 8+ werewolves, 2 alphas, dozens of direwolves.
++ 8+ werewolves, 2 alphas, dozens of dire wolves.

 ### Sidebar
 If you survive a werewolf bite, you become a werewolf yourself.
 Werewolves do not have conscious thought in werewolf form, and are forced to transform on full moons.